Bus and coach driver training materials

-Thomas Pocklington Trust (TPT) and its network of volunteer-led UK Sight Loss Councils have launched free approved bus and coach driver training materials.
-These are designed to inform bus and coach drivers of how best to support blind or partially sighted (BPS) passengers.
-The ‘Vision Impairment Awareness for Bus Drivers’ training materials are free to all bus operators and trainers.
+Thomas Pocklington Trust (TPT) and its network of volunteer-led UK Sight Loss Councils have launched award winning bus and coach driver training materials.
+These approved materials are designed to inform bus and coach drivers of how best to support blind or partially sighted (BPS) passengers.
+The ‘Vision Impairment Awareness for Bus Drivers’ training materials are available to all bus operators and trainers.

-- The Driver Vehicle Standards Agency (DVSA) has confirmed the content is suitable and has met its conditions for approval for Certificate of Professional Competence (CPC).
+• The Driver and Vehicle Standards Agency (DVSA) has confirmed the content is suitable and has met its conditions for approval for Certificate of Professional Competence (CPC).
 This is the training bus and coach drivers do every five years to carry out their job.

 Why bus travel is so important

-In the short extract from the training materials, blind and partially sighted Sight Loss Council volunteers and TPT staff talk on buses about the importance of bus travel.
-The end slide says you can learn more about www.sightlosscouncils.org.uk and includes the Sight Loss Councils, Brighton and Hove Buses, and Thomas Pocklington Trust logos.
+In the short extract from the training materials, blind and partially sighted Sight Loss Council volunteers and TPT staff are sat on a bus talking about the importance of bus travel.
+The end slide says you can learn more at www.sightlosscouncils.org.uk and includes the Sight Loss Councils, Brighton and Hove Buses, and Thomas Pocklington Trust logos.

 About the training

 BPS volunteers created the training using their lived experience of bus travel, working with Brighton and Hove Buses.
-Three of the training is narrated by Paralympic Gold medallist, Lora Fachie OBE, a former Sight Loss Council member.
+Three of the training videos are narrated by Paralympic Gold medallist, Lora Fachie OBE, a former Sight Loss Council member.

 Bus operators and trainers can download and adopt the materials via the CPT compliance manual from September 2024 and the DVSA from November 2024.